 What AI compliance requirements apply to insurance brokers?

-Insurance brokers using AI for quoting, risk assessment, or client recommendations face Colorado's high-risk AI classification for insurance decisions, plus potential E&O exposure if AI exclusion endorsements affect their own coverage.
+Insurance brokers using AI for quoting, risk assessment, or client recommendations fall under Colorado's AI Act (SB 26-189, which repealed and reenacted SB 24-205), which treats insurance as a consequential decision: brokers must give interaction notice, explain adverse AI-driven decisions within 30 days, allow data corrections, and provide meaningful human review — plus potential E&O exposure if AI exclusion endorsements affect their own coverage.

 Applicable Regulations